sdunlap-afit/afkube/README.md

 ```

-This will get you a barebones cluster.

 # Set the roles of the worker nodes

-By default, all nodes are added without a role.
-To set the role of a node, run:
+By default, nodes are added without a role.

 ```bash
 kubectl label node <node-name> node-role.kubernetes.io/worker=worker